5 Tips to Deal with a Difficult Ex-partner

 3. Look at it as a business relationship.

-I like to think of my co-parenting relationship like a business relationship.
+I like to think of my co-parenting relationship as a business relationship.
 I don’t engage in any personal conversations, I stick to the point at hand, and I always remain civil.
-I treat my ex just like I would a colleague, or anyone I come across in a café or restaurant.
+I treat my ex just like I would a colleague or anyone I come across in a café or restaurant.
 People often say to me “Why are you so nice to him?” and it’s true, he probably doesn’t deserve it.
 But at the end of the day, he is my daughter’s father, and I am setting an example for my daughter.
 I know that at least I have stayed true to who I am, and I am not behaving in a way that I will ever regret.

 This has helped me immensely over the years.
 I started doing this about two years ago, and life is SO much better.